-• The number of questions, and the subjects covered, must be selected solely on the basis of their importance and interest to the entire electorate.
-The questions may not merely focus on a subset of issues of interest to the hospital (such as health care).

-- The questions and description of the issues must be neutral and unbiased in their structure and content. - Candidates must have sufficient time to respond. - The questions listed on the voter guide must be identical to the questions in the questionnaire, and each response should be adjacent to the question.
+- The number of questions, and the subjects covered, must be selected solely on the basis of their importance and interest to the entire electorate.
+The questions may not merely focus on a subset of issues of interest to the hospital (such as health care). - The questions and the descriptions of the issues must be neutral and unbiased in their structure and content. - Candidates must have sufficient time to respond. - The questions listed on the voter guide must be identical to the questions in the questionnaire, and each response should be adjacent to the question.
 The candidates' answers must be unedited, and you should inform the candidates that you will not edit their answers.
-Candidates must be given a reasonable amount of space to respond to questions in their own words, such as 25 words (without requiring yes/no answers). - No fewer than six questions asked of the candidates must be used in the voter guide. - Candidates cannot be rated on their qualifications for office or their agreement with the organization's positions. - The voter guide may display the website of the candidates. - All candidates for a particular office should receive the questionnaire.
+Candidates must be given a reasonable amount of space to respond to questions in their own words, such as 25 words (without requiring yes/no answers). - The IRS has on at least one occasion suggested that six is an appropriate minimum number of questions. - Candidates cannot be rated on their qualifications for office or their agreement with the organization's positions. - The voter guide may display the websites of the candidates. - All candidates for a particular office should receive the questionnaire.
 If a candidate does not respond, the hospital should note that no response was received.
+If multiple candidates do not respond, the hospital should consult with local counsel prior to publishing the voter guide. - Candidates should not be asked to pledge their support for or against particular issues.

-Question: My hospital would like to hold a meeting or a special forum to give the candidates an opportunity to discuss their views and answer questions on issues of interest to the hospital.
+Question: My hospital would like to hold a meeting, special forum, or debate to give the candidates an opportunity to discuss their views and answer questions on issues of interest to the hospital.
 Can the hospital do this?

 Yes.
 A section 501(c)(3) organization such as a hospital may invite candidates to present their views, but the law that applies depends on whether they are addressing only hospital executives or have the opportunity to speak to a broader public audience.
-In the case of a public event, such as a special public forum, there are strict rules to follow.
+In the case of a public event, such as a candidate debate, there are strict rules to follow.